OHBA-analysis/GLEAN/README.md

 Group Level Exploratory Analysis of Networks
 Adam Baker 2015

 GLEAN is a MATLAB pipeline for identifying patterns of covariation from M/EEG band-limited power using a Hidden Markov Model (HMM) or Independent Component Analysis (ICA), written for [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/).
-This analysis consists of 4 main stages:
+This analysis consists of 3 main stages:

 1. Computing band-limited amplitude envelopes for single or multiple frequency bands.
 2. Reducing the dimensionality of the data via projection to a low-dimensional subspace (via Principal Component Analysis (PCA) or using a parcellation).
 3. Decomposition using the HMM or ICA model, from group-concatenated envelopes.

-4. Production of subject and group level spatial maps.
+After the decomposition has been run, post-hoc analyses and results may be computed at the session and group-level.

 ### Requirements:
 - MATLAB: http://www.mathworks.com/products/matlab/